mahroofi2i/loopback-next/docs/site/Examples-and-tutorials.md

 - **[rpc-server](https://github.com/strongloop/loopback-next/tree/master/examples/rpc-server)**:
   An example showing how to implement a made-up RPC protocol.

-You can download any of the example projects usig our CLI tool `lb4`:
+You can download any of the example projects using our CLI tool `lb4`:

 ```sh
 $ lb4 example